-Geographically, the Middle East and African market decreased 68% for TFQ and 105% for the quarter ended September 30, 2022.
+Geographically, the Middle East and African market decreased 83% for TFQ and 108% for the quarter ended December 31, 2022.
 The decrease for the TFQ revenue in MEA is mainly due to the delay in rollouts and deployment of telecom project in Africa from 2022 into 2023.
-For the quarter a 105% decrease is due delay in rollouts and deployment of telecom project in addition to to a sales return by a telecom customer.
+For the quarter a 108% decrease is due to sales return by a telecom customer.
 In the current quarter, one of the Company's telecom customers experienced delays in obtaining financing for their project, resulting in a delay in its deployment.
 In light of this delay in the project and keeping in mind the global supply chain and logistics crisis, the Company has allowed this customer to return goods to the Company.
 The Company intends to resell these finished goods to other customers.
-This sales return has negatively impacted the revenue for the quarter by \$430,601.
+This sales return has negatively impacted the revenue for the quarter by \$195,320.

+Included in "Others", is the LATAM market.
 Clear Blue made its first large shipments to the LATAM market in 2022.
 Clear Blue sees significant interest and market opportunity in the LATAM market and is excited to see its first deployments there take shape.